leimbernon/rust_genetic_algorithms/README.md

 ### Population

 In genetic algorithms, operators are applied over a population of individuals, and over a set of rules (not yet implemented).
-Within the `population` module, `Population` structure will define the population.
+Within the `population` module, the `Population` structure will define the population.

 ### Runner

-Because genetic algorithms run over different generations, in this library there is a `start` function within module `ga` that facilitates the process.
+Since genetic algorithms run over several generations, there is a `start` function in this library within the `ga` module that facilitates the process.
-This function will need the `GaConfiguration` structure which contains the operators to use, the maximum number of generations, the problem solver (Maximization or Minimization), etc, and the `Population` structure, which is in the `population` module.
+This function needs the `GaConfiguration` structure, which contains the operators to be used, the maximum number of generations, the problem solver (Maximization or Minimization), etc., and the `Population` structure, which is in the `population` module.

 ### GA Configuration

-Within this library you can configure the way to run genetic algorithms through the configuration structure `GaConfiguration`.
+Within this library, you can configure the way genetic algorithms are executed by using the configuration structure `GaConfiguration`.
-This structure contains the following attributes:
+This structure has the following attributes:
 - `number_of_threads`: Optional.
-It indicates how many threads will be executed at the same time.
+Indicates how many threads will be executed simultaneously.
 - `limit_configuration`: It configures the limits of the Genetic Algorithms with the `LimitConfiguration` structure.
 - `selection_configuration`: It configures the selection method with the `SelectionConfiguration` structure.
 - `crossover_configuration`: It configures the crossover method with the `CrossoverConfiguration` structure.
 - `mutation_configuration`: It configures the mutation method with the `MutationConfiguration` structure.
-- `survivor`: Indicates what survivor operator to use.
+- `survivor`: Specifies which survivor operator to use.
 - `log_level`: Optional.
 It configures the maximum log level we want to have.
-If this value is none, logs are disabled.
+If this value is none, logs will be disabled.

 `SelectionConfiguration`:
 - `number_of_couples`: Optional.
-This attribute is only valid for stochastic universal sampling.
-It indicates the number of couples to select from the population.
+This attribute applies only to stochastic universal sampling.
+It specifies the number of pairs to select from the population.
-- `method`: Indicates what selection operator to use.
+- `method`: Specifies which selection operator to use.

 `CrossoverConfiguration`:
 - `number_of_points`: Optional.
-This attribute is only valid for crossover multipoint, and it indicates how many points will be made within the dna in crossover operations.
+This attribute is only valid for crossover multipoint and indicates how many points are made within the DNA during crossover operations.
 - `probability`: Optional.
-Indicates the probability of two parents for being crossed.
-This number must be between 0.0 and 1.0 both inclusive.
+Specifies the probability that two parents are crossed.
+This number must be between 0.0 and 1.0, both inclusive.
-- `method`: Indicates what crossover operator to use.
+- `method`: Specifies which crossover operator to use.

 `MutationConfiguration`:
 - `probability`: Optional.
-Indicates the probability for a given child to be mutated.
-This number must be between 0.0 and 1.0 both inclusive.
+Specifies the probability that a given child will be mutated.
+This number must be between 0.0 and 1.0, both inclusive.
-- `method`: Indicates what mutation operator to use.
+- `method`: Specifies which mutation operator to use.

 `LimitConfiguration`:
-- `problem_solving`: You can select from a Minimization problem or a Maximization problem.
+- `problem_solving`: You can choose between a minimization problem and a maximization problem.
-- `max_generations`: In case of not getting the optimal result, this attribute indicates the maximum number of generations to execute before stopping.
+- `max_generations`: If the result is not optimal, this attribute indicates the maximum number of generations to run before stopping.
 - `fitness_target`: Optional.
 The fitness of the best individual.
 - `get_best_individual_by_generation`: Optional.
-Indicates to the runner to return the best individual by generation.
+Tells the runner to return the best individual by generation.

 ## Example

-A simple example of use could be the minimization of a genotype whose gene has only an id.
+A simple example of use could be minimizing a genotype whose gene has only one id.
 ### Creation of the gene and genotype structure

 Use the traits.